Simeline/Master/Labo01/003_Questions.md

     * What's the difference between time here in Switzerland and the time set on the machine?
 ```

-Time Difference, Hypervisor Name, and Disk Space:
 Time Difference: You can find the time difference by comparing the local time in Switzerland (CEST or CET depending on the time of the year) with the time reported by the instance.
 Use the date command in the instance to check its time.
-Hypervisor Name: Run cat /sys/hypervisor/type on the EC2 instance to find out the name of the hypervisor.
-Disk Space: Use the df -h command to check the disk space.
-It will list the available, used, and total space on all mounted filesystems.

 ```

     * What's the name of the hypervisor?
 ```
-TODO
+Hypervisor Name: Run cat /sys/hypervisor/type on the EC2 instance to find out the name of the hypervisor.
 ```

     * How much free space does the disk have?
 ```
-TODO
+Disk Space: Use the df -h command to check the disk space.
+It will list the available, used, and total space on all mounted filesystems.
 ```